FelippeChemello/modal_flux.1/README.md

 modal setup
 ```

-on modal.com create a secret called `flux.1-secret` and set the value of `API_KEY` to a random string that will be used to authenticate the requests.
+on modal.com create a secret called `flux.1-secret` and set the value of `API_KEY` to a random string that will be used to authenticate the requests, also you need to create a secret called `HF_TOKEN` and set the value of your Hugging Face token.
+You can create a Hugging Face token by going to your [Hugging Face account settings](https://huggingface.co/settings/tokens) and generating a new token with the `read` scope.

 ### Development